 All notice requirements on contested matters, including personal service when required, must be completed prior to the date of the hearing (whether the hearing date originally assigned to the matter by the clerk of the court or a later date if the matter has been continued).
-If a party on whom personal service is required has not been served timely, a Certificate of Progress (on the form approved by the Superior Court) must be filed at least two (2) court days prior to the hearing.
+If a party on whom personal service is required has not been served timely, the contestant must appear ex parte at least two court days prior to the hearing and set forth the cause for the lack of service.